 Four teens were arrested this Tuesday in Framingham for possession of marijuana with intent to distribute and conspiracy to violate Massachusetts's drug laws.
 Three of the teens arrested were over 17 and charges were filed in District Court.
 A 16-year-old teen from Framingham was also arrested and will face charges in the Juvenile Court.

-Police allegedly stopped the Toyota Anza was driving on Nicholas Road for illegally passing another car.
+Police allegedly stopped the Toyota one of the boys was driving on Nicholas Road for illegally passing another car.
 Upon speaking to the driver, police allegedly smelled marijuana and saw what appeared to be an ax in the vehicle.
 Police ordered all four people out of the car.
 However, what the police thought to be an ax was a pipe.
 Police spokesman Brandolini alleges he then found multiple containers of marijuana in the vehicle, equally about 2.5 ounces of marijuana, as well as a digital scale.